Mon-Fri, 7am – 7pm CT

 In order for early termination to be legally binding, proper notice must be given.
 The first place to look for the notice requirements is in the lease document.
 That said, federal and state law often have specific notice requirements that landlords must follow.

 The notices referenced above are not a complete list.
-In order to select the right type of notice for your situation and make sure it’s drafted so as to be legally binding, it’s a good idea get the help of a knowledgeable attorney.
+In order to select the right type of notice for your situation and make sure it’s drafted so as to be legally binding, it’s a good idea get the help of a knowledgeable lawyer.
 You’ll increase the speed to resolution while decreasing your stress level.